 In this act of compassion a final reversal takes place: Roy, in his final moments, is able to grant ‘more life’ to Deckard in a way Tyrell could not do for him.
 Roy exercises compassion in a way that the clinical-sounding Tyrell—with his talk of ‘EMS recombination’ and ‘immutable genetic coding sequences’—did not.
 He does this in the most extraordinary way, extending it to the man who has spent the rest of the film hunting him down and killing his friends and lover (Pris).
 He becomes, if not Christ, then Christ-like: Rather than extend the cycle of violence into which he and Deckard had been locked, he terminates it.

 In this way, Roy arrives at the second stage in the arc of Blake’s imagined ‘permanent revolution’.
 He does not undo oppression, but he removes himself (and Deckard, it turns out) from the cycle of oppression and retribution, by saving Deckard’s life rather than killing him.
-To complete Blake’s rising curve of liberation, it only remained for him to unshackle his senses, abandon what Blake called the ‘two-fold vision of Newton’, and gaze into infinity.
+To complete Blake’s rising curve of liberation, it only remained for him to unshackle his senses, abandon what Blake called the ‘single vision of Newton’s sleep’, and gaze into infinity.
 If we do not actually witness this happen, we get at least a taste of it in his final speech, where, after having saved Deckard and placed him down beside him, he speaks of his experiences (“I’ve seen things you people wouldn’t believe”) and reimagines them, famously concluding “All those moments will be lost, in time… like tears in rain… Time to die.”
 Admittedly, this is less of a Last Judgement than a hymn to the cosmic validity of his own experience, but it’s all we have, and I think it is enough to justify seeing Roy’s development as echoing the course of Blake’s permanent revolution of the oppressed.

 The Fires of Orc